-One of the most effective ways to earn a considerable passive income is to invest in dividend stocks.
+Investing in dividend stocks is one of the most effective ways to earn a considerable passive income.
 With dividend stocks in your portfolio, you can easily collect dividends quarterly.
-Knowing how dividend investing works, what dividend stocks to buy, and when to buy them, however, can be a little bit of a challenge.
+However, it can be challenging to know how dividend investing works, what dividend stocks to buy, and when to buy them.

-In this article, you will learn how to get started with dividend investing, how to pick the best dividend stocks, and important dates to remember such as ex-dividend date, record date, and payout date when investing in dividend stocks.
-I will also cover tips to identify stocks with good dividend yields, how dividend reinvestment works, and the importance of diversification when you are investing in dividend stocks.
+In this article, you will learn how to start with dividend investing, pick the best dividend stocks, and important dates, such as the ex-dividend date, record date, and payout date, when investing in dividend stocks.
+I will also cover tips on identifying stocks with good dividend yields, how dividend reinvestment works, and the importance of diversification when investing in dividend stocks.

 Here is everything you need to know about dividend investing.